WhoopInc/WhoopDI/README.md

 ## Dependency Modules

 You can define your dependencies in a module by creating a class that conforms to `DependencyModule`.
-This class should define a `registerDependencies` method which will be called by WhoopDI to register your dependencies.
+This class should define a `defineDependencies` method which will be called by WhoopDI to register your dependencies.

 ```swift
 final class MyModule: DependencyModule {